OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 This vulnerability class is very prevalent in web services, including the endpoints connected to by mobile apps.
 In the mobile app itself, but exploitable instances are much less common, and the attack surface is .
 For example, while a mobile app might query a local database, such mobile databases don't store sensitive data that could usefully be extracted through SQL injection (or at least they shouldn't - if they do, it's a sign of broken design).
 Nevertheless, viable attack scenarios can exist in some scenarios, and proper input validation should generally performed as practice.

-Injection attacks in mobile apps are more likely to occur through IPC interfaces (i.e. a malicious app targeting a vulnerable app) than being performed through the user interface or network services.
-Possible entry points include:

-- IPC calls
-- Custom URL schemes
-- Input files received via Bluetooth, NFC, or other means
-- Pasteboards
-- User interface

 ##### Common Injection Types

 ###### SQL Injection